chaitanya-code24/Bangalore-House-Price-Prediction/README.md

-# bangalore-house-price-prediction
+# Bangalore House Price Prediction

-This project aims to predict house prices in Bangalore using various features such as square footage, number of bedrooms, and location.
-By leveraging machine learning algorithms, we aim to provide accurate price estimates to help buyers and sellers make informed decisions.
-The dataset includes historical data on house prices and relevant property features, and the model is trained to identify patterns and trends that influence property values.
+This project, developed as a part of our initial machine learning endeavors, aims to predict house prices in Bangalore.
+Using features like square footage, number of bedrooms, and location, we train a model to estimate house prices accurately.
+This helps provide valuable insights for buyers and sellers in the real estate market.
+The dataset includes historical house prices and various property attributes to identify key patterns affecting house values.

+## Technology Stack

+- **Python**
+- **HTML**
+- **CSS**
+- **JavaScript**
+- **Flask**